Platform referenceEntities

 }A minimal example

-// packages/lending/index.ts
+// packages/orders/index.ts

 import type { FabricModule } from "@fabricorg/platform/modules";

-import type { Prisma } from "@repo/database";
+import type { Prisma } from "@example/database";

-export const lendingModule: FabricModule<Prisma.TransactionClient> = {
+export const ordersModule: FabricModule<Prisma.TransactionClient> = {

-namespace: "lending",
+namespace: "orders",

-objectTypes: ["Vehicle", "Party", "Location", "Document"],
+objectTypes: ["Order", "Customer", "Location", "Document"],

 eventTypes: [